Healthcare AI Governance

 Health Information Privacy Code 2020

-Enhanced privacy protection
+Enhanced privacy protection for health data

-• Stricter requirements for health information
+• Stricter requirements than the Privacy Act for health information processing

-• Additional consent requirements for AI processing
+• Additional informed consent requirements when AI processes patient data

-• Cross-border transfer restrictions for overseas AI vendors
+• Cross-border transfer restrictions for overseas AI vendors processing health data

 Privacy Act 2020